May December

-May December is a 2023 American psychological black comedy drama film directed by Todd Haynes from a screenplay by Samy Burch, based on a story by Burch and Alex Mechanik.
+May December is a 2023 American comedy drama film directed by Todd Haynes from a screenplay by Samy Burch, based on a story by Burch and Alex Mechanik.
 It stars Natalie Portman as an actress who travels to meet and study the life of Gracie (Julianne Moore), a sex offender she is set to play in a film.
 Gracie has been in a 24-year relationship with her husband Joe (Charles Melton), which began when he was 13 years old and she was 36.

+While not a direct adaptation, the film mirrors the Mary Kay Letourneau scandal.

 The film was announced in June 2021, with Portman and Moore joining the cast.
 Filmed in 23 days in mid-2022 in Savannah, Georgia, it premiered at the 76th Cannes Film Festival on May 20, 2023, where Netflix acquired the North American distribution rights.

 May December had a limited theatrical release in the United States on November 17, 2023, before streaming on Netflix on December 1, 2023.
 It received critical acclaim and accolades, including four nominations at the 81st Golden Globe Awards and a Best Original Screenplay nomination at the 96th Academy Awards, and was chosen by the American Film Institute as one of the top ten films of 2023.

 Plot

 In 2015, actress Elizabeth Berry arrives in Savannah, Georgia, to research her upcoming role in an independent film.
 Elizabeth will be playing Gracie Atherton-Yoo, who, in 1992 at the age of 36, was caught raping 13-year-old Joe Yoo, a schoolmate of her son Georgie, at the pet store where they both worked.
 During a prison sentence, Gracie gave birth to Joe's child.
-Twenty-three years later, Gracie and Joe are married with three children: Honor, who is at college, and twins Charlie and Mary, who are about to graduate from high school.
+Twenty-three years later, Gracie and Joe are married with three children: Honor, who is at college and twins Charlie and Mary, who are about to graduate from high school.

 Elizabeth interviews Gracie and Joe about their relationship.
 Visiting the pet store where the couple met, Elizabeth sees the stock room where Gracie and Joe were caught having sex and reenacts the scene alone.
 She speaks with Tom, Gracie's first husband; Georgie, who is now a musician; and Gracie's defense lawyer.
 They view Gracie in varying ways, depicting her as naïve and passive, but also show how destructive her actions were.

 Joe engages in a private text conversation with an unnamed friend who shares his hobby of rearing monarch butterflies.
 At one point, he proposes they take a vacation together, but she rebuffs him by reminding him he is married.
 At the accommodation she is staying in, Elizabeth talks with the film's director and suggests the film cast a "sexier" actor for the 13-year-old character of Joe after she views auditions of prospective co-stars.

 Elizabeth participates in a Q&A at the twins' high school and discusses the intimacy actors and crew members feel when shooting a sex scene.
 When Elizabeth says she enjoys playing morally ambiguous characters, Mary is visibly offended.